Characterization of the equivalence of robustification and regularization in linear and matrix regression: On the equivalence of robustification and regularization in matrix estimation problems

 We continue by considering robust PCA as presented in \cite{candesrpca}.
 Suppose that $\U$ is some collection of linear maps $\D:\R^{m\times n}\to\R^{m\times n}$ and $\|\cdot\|$ is some norm so that for any $\Y,\X\in\R^{m\times n}$

 It is easy to see that this implies $\|\cdot\|=\|\cdot\|_{F_1}$.
-These observations, combined with Theorem \ref{thm:genMatrix}, imply the following: \begin{prop} The problem \eqref{eqn:RobPCA} can be written as an uncertain version of $\min_{\X} \|\Y-\X\|$ subject to additive, linear uncertainty in $\X$ if and only if $\|\cdot\|$ is the $1-$Frobenius norm.
-In particular, \eqref{eqn:RobPCA} does not arise as uncertain versions of PCA (using $F_2$ or $\sigma_\infty$) under such a model of uncertainty. \end{prop}
+These observations, combined with Theorem \ref{thm:genMatrix}, imply the following: \begin{proposition} The problem \eqref{eqn:RobPCA} can be written as an uncertain version of $\min_{\X} \|\Y-\X\|$ subject to additive, linear uncertainty in $\X$ if and only if $\|\cdot\|$ is the $1$-Frobenius norm $F_1$.
+In particular, \eqref{eqn:RobPCA} does not arise as uncertain versions of PCA (using $F_2$ or $\sigma_\infty$) under such a model of uncertainty. \end{proposition}

 This result is not entirely surprising.
 This is because robust PCA attempts to solve, based on its model of $\Y=\X+\E$ where $\X$ is low-rank and $\E$ is sparse, a problem of the form

 where $\|\mb A\|_{F_0}$ is the number of nonzero entries of $\mb A$.
 In the usual way, $F_0$ and $\rank$ are replaced with surrogates $F_1$ and $\sigma_1$, respectively.
 Hence, \eqref{eqn:RobPCA} appears as a convex, regularized form of the problem